piadi-su/ash-wm/readme.md

 ## Features

 - ash-wm use Dwindle as it's main tyling layout
-- it commpact with is ~1600
+- it commpact with is ~1800 lines of code
 - uses just ~4mb of ram